ringo/ringojs.org/site/index.md

 But Ringo lets you do more than web applications.
 It allows you to seamlessly use any Java class or library simply by dropping it into the classpath.
-The following code shows how to use the Java Swing to build a simple desktop
+The following code shows how to build a simple desktop application with Swing:
-application:

     var {JFrame, JButton} = javax.swing;